SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 TDSM IS NOT tMod.
 TDSM was actually under development before tMod was released.

 	- TDSM has been tested on a Ubuntu System with the Latest Mono installed.
 It was proven to be working!
 All you need to do is set debugmode to True in the server properties

 Status
 -------------
 TDSM is currently runnable as a server, You may also find that Developers can also now make plugins for it if they feel so.
+Current Protocol Version: 9 (1.04)

 How To Use
 -------------